Best AI Wealth Management Tools in 2026

 What are the best AI wealth management tools in 2026?

 It depends on the job.
-For full-life planning across all your accounts, Origin, Empower, and PortfolioPilot lead.
+For full-life planning across all your accounts, Origin and Empower lead, and PortfolioPilot gives an AI read on your aggregated holdings.
 For investing-focused chat about real holdings and themes, Magnifi and Walnut go deeper in that lane.
-For hands-off automated management, Wealthfront runs the portfolio for you.
+For hands-off automated management, Betterment Premium and Wealthfront run the portfolio for you, and Betterment Premium adds access to human advisors.
 There is no single winner across the board; match the tool to whether you want to plan, research and act, or hand it off.
 Walnut is not an investment adviser.

 What is an AI wealth management tool?